ML-Course-2025/session3/material/activity1.md

 ### Part 4: Practice Regression (Diabetes Dataset)

 **Goal:** Apply the regression pipeline steps yourself using the Diabetes dataset from `sklearn`.
 Use Part 3 as a guide.

+> [!NOTE]
+> In this part, the original plan was to have you write the code.
+However, since our students come from diverse backgrounds, we have provided a sample solution.
+Your task now is to focus on understanding the big picture behind the code.

 **Step 4.1: Load Diabetes Data**
 This dataset is also built into `sklearn`.
 Features are already scaled.